Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Are properties selling above or below asking in Phnom Penh in 2026?

-As of early 2026, most residential properties in Phnom Penh sell at around 3% to 8% below the initial asking price, reflecting the buyer's market conditions in the city.
+As of 2026, most residential properties in Phnom Penh sell at about 90% to 95% of their asking price, which means buyers usually negotiate a discount.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Phnom Penh.